The Best Golf Clubs for Seniors

 Finding The Best Golf Clubs for Seniors

-Rounding up a list of great golf clubs for seniors is a great jumping-off point if you’re a senior golfer looking to update any part of your bag.
-But it would be foolish to say that just because you fall into a certain age category, any specific club on this list will undoubtedly be a great fit for your swing, your game, and your goals (except maybe the Vokey wedges).
+Checking out a list of great golf clubs for seniors is a great starting point if you’re a senior looking to upgrade your clubs.
+Still, it would be foolish to say that just because of your age, any specific club on this list will be a fit for you (except maybe the Vokey wedges).

-The clubs on this list were almost exclusively picked by senior golfers or former club fitters, and mostly stand out for their ability to help the typical senior golfer in areas where their age influences their game the most: swing speed, launch, and distance.
+These clubs were almost all selected by senior golfers or former club fitters.
+They stand out because they help typical senior golfers in areas where age influences their game the most: swing speed, launch, and distance.

-So check out these selections, and use this information to help pair down your list of clubs to test (ideally through a fitting) before buying to make sure you get the clubs that can help your game the most.
+So check out these selections.
+Use this list to pair down your list of clubs to test (ideally through a fitting) before buying to make sure you get the clubs that can help your game the most.

 • Best Driver for Seniors: PING G430 SFT